-The MoEFCC had come up with a draft of the third National Wildlife Action Plan 2017-2031 in the first week of February 2016.
-It was drafted by a 12 member committee headed by JC Kala, a former secretary to MoEFCC.
-The plan contains detailed recommendations to be followed in the protected areas.
-The key focus areas of this plan include focus on wildlife health, reduction of human – wildlife conflict, conservation of marine ecosystem, conservation of coastal ecosystem and integration of climate change into wildlife planning.
+The third Action Plan was drafted by a 12 member committee headed by JC Kala, a former secretary to MoEFCC.
+The plan contains detailed recommendations to be practiced in the protected areas.
+The key focus areas of this plan are wildlife health, conservation of marine ecosystem, reduction of human – wildlife conflict, conservation of coastal ecosystem and integration of climate change into wildlife planning.

-- It is the first ever wildlife action plan which recognizes the impact of climate change on wildlife and the concerns associated with it.
+- This is the first time that an action plan on wildlife is recognising the impact of climate change on wildlife.

-- The plan emphasizes on integrating actions mitigation of climate change and its adaption into the processes of wildlife management planning.
+- The plan focuses on integrating climate change mitigation actions into wildlife management planning process.

-- It recommends anticipatory planting along the ecological gradients and assisted migration of wildlife as climate change has been causing the death of certain species of trees that fail to adjust to the newer environmental conditions.
+- It suggests planting along ecological gradients and assisted wildlife migration because climate change has caused the death of certain flora.

-- Special emphasis is laid on conservation of wildlife habitats in marine, coastal and inland aquatic ecosystems and at the same time, recovery of threatened species of wildlife.
+- Special focus on habitat conservation in coastal, marine and inland aquatic ecosystems and also the recovery of threatened species.